By Cash Michaels

 Tata interviewed with WTVD -11 and, not surprisingly, praised the US military's performance, but really said next to nothing about President Obama except that he could confirm bin Laden's death.
 So as far as I'm concerned, he's still not said anything lauding the president's leadership at all.

-SECOND UPDATE - N&O Education reporter T. Keung Hui had me "complaining" that Tata hadn't "praised" Obama
+SECOND UPDATE - N&O Education reporter T. Keung Hui had me "complaining" that Tata hadn't "praised" Obama.

 For the record, I wasn't complaining about anything.
 I reported, verbatim, some of Tata's most outlandish past criticisms and personal attacks on the president regarding Obama's relationship with, and abounding respect for the US military, and his deep concerns about national security (Tony may want to check with Defense Secretary Gates and Gen. Petraeus on those points since he has such a hard time believing either to be true).